junxit/us-congress-bills-115/metadata.md

 - 2017-07-24 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-247, Part I.
 - 2017-07-24 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-247, Part I.
 - 2017-07-25 — Received in the Senate, read twice.
+- 2017-07-26 — Referred to the Subcommittee on Military Personnel.
+- 2017-08-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4716)
+- 2017-08-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4716)
+- 2017-08-03 — Message on Senate action sent to the House.
+- 2017-08-07 — Presented to President.
+- 2017-08-07 — Presented to President.
+- 2017-08-16 — Signed by President.
+- 2017-08-16 — Signed by President.